nitrogenlabs/eslint-config-styleguidejs/README.md

 ## Why Choose styleguidejs?

-- **✨ Optimized for Modern Development**: Carefully tuned rules that align with how JavaScript and TypeScript are written today
+- **Optimized for Modern Development**: Carefully tuned rules that align with how JavaScript and TypeScript are written today
-- **🚀 Accelerate Code Reviews**: Consistent formatting and style rules eliminate trivial feedback, focusing reviews on what matters
+- **Accelerate Code Reviews**: Consistent formatting and style rules eliminate trivial feedback, focusing reviews on what matters
-- **🧠 Reduce Cognitive Load**: Standardized patterns build muscle memory and let developers focus on solving problems, not syntax
+- **Reduce Cognitive Load**: Standardized patterns build muscle memory and let developers focus on solving problems, not syntax
-- **🔍 Type-Aware Linting**: First-class TypeScript support with type-checking rules that catch real bugs
+- **Type-Aware Linting**: First-class TypeScript support with type-checking rules that catch real bugs
-- **⚡ Performance Focused**: Rules selected and configured for minimal impact on lint speed
+- **Performance Focused**: Rules selected and configured for minimal impact on lint speed
-- **🌐 Cross-Environment Compatible**: Works seamlessly across browsers, Node.js, and React Native
+- **Cross-Environment Compatible**: Works seamlessly across browsers, Node.js, and React Native
-- **🤝 Team-Friendly**: Designed for multi-developer teams with rules that encourage maintainable code
+- **Team-Friendly**: Designed for multi-developer teams with rules that encourage maintainable code
-- **📊 Industry Aligned**: Based on patterns used by top tech companies and popular open-source projects
+- **Industry Aligned**: Based on patterns used by top tech companies and popular open-source projects

 ## Installation